Believers (Don McLean album)

-Believers is a studio album by American singer-songwriter Don McLean, released on October 29, 1981.
+Believers is the eighth studio album by American singer-songwriter Don McLean, released on October 29, 1981.

 The album leads off with a re-recording of "Castles in the Air", a song which originally appeared on McLean's 1970 debut album Tapestry.
 Released as a single, it reached #7 on the Billboard Adult Contemporary chart and #36 on the Hot 100 chart.